romana/romana.github.io/try/openstack.md

 Note that since there are 8 bits allocated for the Host ID, the gateway interfaces will be to /16 networks (32-8-8=16).

-From Horizon, examining the 'admin' project you will see an empty Network.
+From Horizon, examining the 'admin' project you will see an empty network.
 You can start several cirros VMs and put them all on their own segment by specifying a Segment name in the launch Instance 'Advanced Options' tab.

 Launch two or three instances on each network segment.
 Once they have started, you can examine the route table on the Compute Nodes where you will see tap interfaces for each VM running on the node.
 Note the way the addresses have been set using Host, Tenant and Segment IDs.